cristiantcjti/Python_Old/README.md

 -It is a bot that opens the Instagram and clicks on the like button of the pictures in the page automatically.

 🎮 games
--There are three games where I practiced my logic skills
+-There are three games where I practiced my logic skills.

+🗄️ python_mysql
+-A simple but complet CRUD with MySql.

 🌤️ weather_forecast
 -It is an APIRest that returns the weather forecast to cities choosen by the user.